 Toilet cistern overview

-In order to understand why your toilet won’t flush and how you can fix it, you need to know a little about the components inside the cistern.
+In order to understand why your toilet won’t flush and how you can fix it, you need to know a bit about the parts in the cistern.

 A typical British toilet uses a plastic siphon to draw water out of the cistern into the pan.
-Pulling the flush lever on a toilet raises a plastic diaphragm in the bell of the siphon.
+Pulling the flush lever on a toilet raises a plastic diaphragm within the bell of the siphon.
 The diaphragm lifts a body of water up to the neck of the siphon, where it then spills over and down through the outlet.
-This starts a siphon and the cistern empties into the pan.
+This starts a siphon and the rest of the water in the cistern empties into the pan.
 While the plastic diaphragm is flexible enough to allow the moving water to pass by it, a plastic frame underneath offers support.
 This ensures it has the rigidity to lift the water above the water line in the cistern.

-As for the filling of the toilet cistern, this is usually controlled by a ball valve.
-This uses the water level to open or close a valve by means of a plastic float.
+A ball valve controls the refilling of the cistern.
 When the water level in the cistern falls, the valve opens, refilling the cistern for the next flush.
-If the ball valve fails, an overflow pipe will allow the excess water to drain out of the cistern.
+If the ball valve fails, the overflow pipe allows the excess water to drain out of the cistern.

 If your toilet won’t flush, the very first thing to check is the contents of the cistern.
 Take the lid off and have a look inside – is there actually water in there?
 Take a look at the ball valve.
 Has the arm become jammed upwards?
 Gently moving the arm up and down may make the water flow again.

 If the arm moves freely but the cistern does not refill, then the water supply to the cistern has become interrupted.
-There is usually an isolation valve on the supply pipe, which is operated by a blade-edge screwdriver.
+There is usually an isolation valve on the supply pipe, which you can operate with a blade-edge screwdriver.
 Double check that this is open – the notch in the screw on the valve should be in line with the pipe.
 If it’s closed and there’s no reason not to open it, give it a quarter turn with a screwdriver.

-Toilet cisterns are either fed from the mains or from the cold water storage cistern in the loft.
+Toilet cisterns get their water from the mains or from the cold water storage cistern in the loft.
 The cold cistern may also supply other cold outlets in the bathroom.
 It also supplies the hot water cylinder.

 Check the other bathroom cold taps – do they work?
-If several other water outlets don’t work – and the kitchen cold tap does – then this suggests that the cold water storage cistern is not filling up.
-If you are able to go up into the loft, then take a look inside the storage cistern – there is a good chance it will be empty.
+If several other water outlets don’t work – and the kitchen cold tap does – then this suggests that the cold water storage cistern isn’t filling up.
+If you’re able to go up into the loft, take a look inside the storage cistern – there is a good chance it’ll be empty.
 Has the ball valve got stuck?
 Try the same thing with this ball valve and move the arm up and down.
 If the storage cistern starts to fill up, you have solved the problem.
 However, you should consider replacing the ball valve, as it may seize up again in future.